-Comparison of Execution Complexity: To compare the computational cost of executing the sequential action selection and coalition action selection approaches, we presented the number of executions (or iterations of traffic demands) and the CPU time as shown in Figure 3.
-The number of executions and CPU time of the box plots are generated from the number of episodes in Figures 2.
-The number of executions is a count of the number of computing Q-values of the traffic demands.
-The CPU time is the sum of the fraction of seconds each algorithm spent running the DRL algorithm to select actions.
+Comparison of Execution Complexity: To compare the computational cost of executing the sequential action selection and coalition action selection approaches, we presented the number of executions and the CPU time as shown in Figure 3.
+The box plot is generated from the number of episodes in Figures 2.
+The number of executions is a count of the number of computing Q-values for the traffic demands.
+CPU time refers to the sum of the fraction of seconds that the algorithm spent running the DRL algorithm to select actions.
 The time the algorithm spends training is not considered.
-As seen in Figure 3 (A), the median number of executions for episodes in sequential action selection approaches 500, while, in coalition action selection, it is less than a quarter of that figure.
-The sequential action selection makes more executions because it selects one action at a time, resulting in some traffic demands to be executed again in the next decision.
-On the other hand, coalition action selection has a smaller number of executions because it selects multiple actions after one parallel execution.
+As seen in Figure 3 (A), the median number of executions for episodes of the coalition action selection approach is 114 and the number of executions for 50% of the episodes ranges between 110 and 117, while episodes of sequential action selection have a median of 479 executions, and the number of executions of 50% of them ranges between 455 and 499.
+The sequential action selection performs more executions because it selects one action at a time, resulting in some traffic demands to be executed again in the next decision steps.
+On the other hand, coalition action selection has a smaller number of executions because it selects multiple actions after a single parallel execution.
 Figure 3 (B) shows that the CPU time spent executing the DRL in sequential action selection and coalition action selection is proportional to the number of executions in Figure 3 (A).
 The number of executions and CPU time are averaged over the 40 runs episode-wise before being used for the box plots.

-Comparison of Performance and Execution Complexity with Various Problem Sizes: Finally, repeat the experiment for the traffic demand arrival rates of $k{max} = 2$ , $k{max} = 5$ , $k{max} = 15$ , and $k{max}$ = 20 to compare the algorithms with various sizes of the online combinatorial resource allocation problem.
-Note that the experiment discussed above is for $k{max} = 10$ .
+Comparison of Performance and Execution Complexity with Various Problem Sizes: Finally, we repeat the experiment for traffic demand arrival rates of $k{max} = 2$, $k{max} = 5$, $k{max} = 15$, and k{max} = 20 to compare the algorithms with various sizes of the online combinatorial resource allocation problem.
+Note that the experiment discussed above is for $k{max} = 10$.
 The results are plotted for the maximum convergence of the best run of 40 runs for a moving window of 5000 episodes, as seen in Figure 4.
-For example, the maximum convergence for the experiment with $k{max} = 10$ shown in Figure 2 with a moving window of 1000 episodes is 93.
-777% in episode number 28,036.
+For example, the maximum convergence for the experiment with $k{max} = 10$ shown in Figure 2 with a moving window of 1000 episodes is 93.777% in episode 28036.
 However, Figure 2 is plotted for the average of 40 runs, while Figure 4 is plotted for the best run of the 40 runs.
-The reason is that we were unable to compute an average run of 40 runs for $k{max}$ values of 15 and 20 because some runs failed due to limitations of the academic license of the Gurobi optimizer.
-Almost all runs failed for $k{max}$ greater than 20.
-Note that, with a maximum arrival rate $k{max}$ of 20, a maximum waiting time of $W{max}$ of 3 for each traffic demand, and for the time steps per episode T of 10, there are 220\3\10 combinations of solutions per episode in the worst case for the Gurobi optimizer.
-The license does not affect the DRL algorithm but the offline optimal.
+The reason is that we were unable to compute an average run of 40 runs for k{max} values of 15 and 20 because some runs failed due to limitations of the academic license of the Gurobi optimizer4, which is used to compute the IP.
+Almost all runs failed for k{max} greater than 20.
+Note that, with a maximum arrival rate k{max} of 20, a maximum waiting time of W{max} of 3 for each traffic demand, and for the time steps per episode T of 10, there are $2^{20310}$ combinations of solutions per episode in the worst case for the Gurobi optimizer.